allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/210-cluster.en.md

 ```

-Load the stack by copying and pasting the following line:
+Load the stack by copying and pasting after the last line the following code:
 ```typescript
 const primaryCluster = new ClusterStack(app, `ClusterStack-${primaryRegion.region}`, {env: primaryRegion })
 ```